Table of Contents

 Inflation Rates

 A reasonable average long-term rate of inflation to plan for is between 3% and 3.5%.
-While the annual inflation rate has recently turned higher, it's important to look at a longer range of time for retirement calculations.
+While the annual inflation rate has recently declined, it's important to look at a longer range of time for retirement calculations.
 Retirement can last several years, if not decades.
 Historically, the rise and fall in the costs of goods and services smooth out in the long run.
-For example, the U.S. annual inflation rate was 7% in 2021, but the average long-term inflation rate was 3.25%.4
+For example, the current U.S. inflation rate is 2.44% (as of November2024), while the average long-term inflation rate was 3.3%.6

 Affordability & Location

-The most affordable states for retirement in 2022 include Georgia, Oklahoma, Tennessee and Texas while the worst — strictly in terms of costs — include California, Connecticut, Massachusetts and New York.
+The most affordable states for retirement in 2024 include New Hampshire, Utah, Minnesota, and Connecticut while the worst — strictly in terms of costs — include Louisiana, West Virginia and Arkansas.

 Life Expectancy

-According to the Social Security Administration's life expectancy calculator, the average number of additional years a 65-year-old male can expect to live is about 19 years; for a female of the same age, it's 21 years.6 This means the average life expectancy for people who are just reaching retirement age right now is roughly 85 years.
+According to the Social Security Administration's life expectancy calculator, the average number of additional years a 65-year-old male can expect to live is about 18 years; for a female of the same age, it's 21 years.8 This means the average life expectancy for people who are just reaching retirement age right now is roughly 85 years.

 However, regardless of expectancy, there's no calculating if a person will live in retirement for five years or 40 years.
 Life expectancy averages don't account for a wide number of factors that influence longevity, such as your health, lifestyle and family history.